deltachat/deltachat-core-rust/CONTRIBUTING.md

 ## Contributing code

-If you want to contribute a code, [open a pull request](https://github.com/deltachat/deltachat-core-rust/pulls).
+If you want to contribute a code, [open a Pull Request](https://github.com/deltachat/deltachat-core-rust/pulls).

+If you have write access to the repository, push a branch named `<username>/<feature>` so it is clear who is responsible for the branch, and open a PR proposing to merge the change.
+Otherwise fork the repository and create a branch in your fork.

 You can find the list of good first issues and a link to this guide